 In the Netherlands there are five types of incorporated structures:

 Private limited liability companies are the most common form of companies within the Netherlands.
 It is similar to the German GmBH, the American LLC, or the English’s Ltd. Limited liability companies are businesses in which equity is divided by shares.

 The private limited company Dutch BV is commonly employed by entrepreneurs investing in the Netherlands.
 The Dutch company act is renewed, therefore a Dutch BV no longer requires a minimum capital deposit.
-One shareholder is the minimum requirement for a Dutch BV, the liability is limited to the capital deposited.
-Making the Dutch limited company a competitor for the English Ltd. The shares of the Dutch BV are transferable by notary deed.
+One shareholder is the minimum requirement for a Dutch BV and the liability is limited to the capital deposited.
+The shares of the Dutch BV are transferable by notary deed.

 The Dutch Public Company (NV)

 The Netherlands public company or NV is the most popular legal form for companies who may be listed in the public Stock Exchange.
 The capital requirement for the NV is 45,000 euro.

 Public companies are businesses in which a portion of the stock or share is available on the Dutch stock exchange for members of the general population.
 They can invest capital in order to garner shares in the business.
 The characteristic of the NV company is that shares are freely tradeable, as compared to the Dutch BV where the shares are privately tradeable and involve a notary deed.